 I'm bad for this.
 I worry about things a lot.
 My grades, what I'll do when I get to a certain stage in my life, what type of silly schedule the school is going to come up with this semester for courses.
 But really, what's the point?
 Worrying doesn't help a solution come about.
 It just makes us anxious, and it's bad for our health.

-I know a thing or two about frenemies.
-Everyone has them.
-But do you really want to look back on your life and memories and have them tainted by somebody who doesn’t appreciate you, who is always competing with you or giving you catty, unsolicited advice?
-Probably not.
+I think everybody has somebody in their life that doesn't make them feel very good, but that they keep around for one reason or another.
+Do you really want to look back on your life and memories and have them tainted by somebody who doesn't appreciate you, who is always competing with you or who tries to drag you down into their own misery?
+Probably not!

 4. Not look up stupid videos on YouTube